Prisjakt/feed-specification/docs/general-exceptions.md

 :::danger <Anchor id="malformed_affiliate_link_template" title="malformed_affiliate_link_template" />

 The feed configuration for affiliate link template is malformed and we are unable to render links from it.
-Adjust the template and re-run.
+Contact support to update the template and resolve this issue.

 :::